 California Boating Accidents – The Statistics

 California has more boating accidents every year than all but one state (Florida).
 In fact, of all the accidents that have taken place in the U.S. since 2011, over 9% have been in California.
 This may not seem like a large number until deaths are factored in.
 Over 1 in 10 accidents are fatal.
 With almost 2000 accidents having occurred in the last 5 years, the number of deaths due to a boating accident in California has exceeded 220.
 Even one life lost is too much.
-That’s why Penney Law is dedicated to helping those in the Sacramento area deal with times where a relaxing day on the boat turns into an emergency.
+That’s why Penney Law is dedicated to helping those in the Sacramento and Roseville area deal with times where a relaxing day on the boat turns into an emergency.
 All statistics were taken from the US Coast Guard’s Recreational Boating Statistics 2015 report.

 Your Boating Injury – There is Help